I'm not the Immortal Artist. You are

 Saturday, March 28, 2015

-Dremel of my Heart - Artists Using Tools in Unusual Ways
+Dremel of my Heart - Artists Using Unusual Tools

 What the hell is a Dremel?
 Well for those not familiar, this is a tool used by construction people, builders, etc. It is sort of like a super tool that you can change the head of to allow for different kinds of uses.
 It can be a drill, a sander, a buffer, a screwdriver and a host of other things.
 Most like it for its versatility and prices can go high on getting a great one.